 The Foundation's guarantee portfolio includes credit enhancement and volume guarantees.
-The majority of these guarantees are in support of its global strategies, enabling accessibility and affordability of vaccines and health commodities in developing countries as well as its US strategies, that were focused on financing school facilities given general market challenges that started in 2008.
+The majority of these guarantees are in support of its global strategies, enabling accessibility and affordability of vaccines and health commodities in developing countries.
+Guarantees in support of the Foundation's U.S. strategies have focused on financing school facilities as a result of general market challenges that started in 2008.